claui/cookiecutter-vscode-extension/CONTRIBUTING.md

 You need to do the above steps only once.

-To update your dependencies after a `git pull`, run `poetry update`.
+To update your dependencies after a `git pull`, run `poetry install`.

 ## Development scripts and tasks